-St Osmund's Middle School aims to have a trained DSL (or deputy) available on site at all times when the school is open.
+St Osmund's Middle School will have a trained DSL (or deputy) available on site at all times when the school is open.
 Where this is not the case a trained DSL (or deputy) will be available to be contacted via phone or online video - for example when working from home.
+This may also be the case for supporting out of school hours provision.